-The absolute worst thing you can do is yell at them or fight.
-I do not care how many black belts you have in Wa Rang Go, you will lose.
-Keep your head up, and smile.
+If you are unfortunate enough to find yourself in the middle of such an event, blend in.
+Fight, and I do not care how many black belts you have in Wa Rang Go, you will lose.
+Keep your head up and eyes averted, smile.
 (I am one of you.)
-Look to the side of their faces, never in the eyes.
-If pushed step aside, do not resist and get something solid behind you, like a wall.
-Move slowly but deliberately and get clear of the area.
-I can not emphasize this enough: Whatever you do...
-Do Not Fall Down!
-As you approach a LEO, keep your hands in plain sight and raised.
-(I am not going to hurt you, officer.)
+If pushed, step aside, move slowly yet deliberately, and get clear of the area.
+If you approach a LEO, keep your hands in plain sight and raised.
+(I am not a threat to you, officer.)
+Before you know it, you are safe.

-Whew, that was scary enough was it not?
-Oh, Bonnie and Clyde?
+Oh, so what happened to Bonnie and Clyde?
 They had coffee and some of MaMie's homemade pecan pie.
-She admonished them both to be careful and to look out for each other.
-The two desperados departed. . . and within three hours, were dead.
+She hugged their necks and admonished them both to be careful and look out for each other.
+The two desperados departed... and within three hours, were dead.
 Sometimes you get the bear, and sometimes the bear gets you.

 No comments: